PelleLille/hsl-docs/functions.rst

     Remove the ownership of the data pointed to by the pointer argument (:data:`FFIValue` of ``pointer`` type).

-    :param FFIValue pointer: a FFI value of pointer type
+    :param FFIValue pointer: an FFI value of pointer type
     :return: The pointer argument
     :rtype: :data:`FFIValue`